We spoke with Mailbutler UX/UI designers Magda and Yadira to find out more about the process of implementing the Tags feature.

 Why would I say that you are better to use paper and pens if there is no advantage in using the tech?
 For one thing, I think that often once the tech is out of the way, students will interact with each other more and with the teacher more too.
 I don’t really have a problem with technology that just replicates old ways of doing things, but my point is that if you are going to use technology - you may as well spend your time and money considering how you can use it to do things that couldn’t be done without the technology.

 There are so many amazing tools that do such powerful things that would never have been possible before.
 I’d encourage teachers to think about using those to reimagine their teaching, rather than to use tools that just do what they are already doing.
-I was never a fan of interactive whiteboards (IWB), for example – for that reason.
-They are not a bad tool – I had one in my classroom and used it – but an IWB encourages a teacher to stand at the front of the room with 25 students looking at the teacher and listening to the teacher.
+I was never a fan of interactive whiteboards (IWB), for example - for that reason.
+They are not a bad tool - I had one in my classroom and used it - but an IWB encourages a teacher to stand at the front of the room with 25 students looking at the teacher and listening to the teacher.
 Teachers gravitate to them (IWBs) because they understand the metaphor.
-Teacher talking and writing on the board.
+The teacher talked and wrote on the board.
 (I have seen some teachers doing really creative things with IWBs though)

 But on the whole, I think a tool like that almost prevents educational evolution, because it allows a teacher to think they are using expensive cutting edge technology (which they are) but it is not really taking them out of their comfort zone, or taking their thinking about the relationship between the teacher and the learner in any new directions.